ratwolfzero/NIM/README.md

 ### **Safe Game States (Nim-sum = 0)**

 A position where the **Nim-sum is zero** is called a **safe game state**.
-If you are in a safe state, **any move you make will leave the Nim-sum nonzero**, giving your opponent a chance to win if they play optimally.
+If you are in a safe game state, **any move you make will leave the Nim-sum nonzero**, giving your opponent a chance to win if they play optimally.

 ---